MIT MAS.664 · Spring 2026

 The full rig: SO-ARM101, motorized camera on curved rail, Raspberry Pi

 The rig.
-6-DoF SO-ARM101 (Feetech STS3215 servos, 1 Mbaud serial), USB webcam on a motorized vertical post mounted on a curved rail, Raspberry Pi 4.
-The camera moves around the arm for multi-angle self-perception — a single static frame is just the start.
+6-DoF SO-ARM101 robot arm (Feetech STS3215 servos), USB webcam on a motorized vertical post on a curved rail, Raspberry Pi 4.
+The camera can rotate around the arm for multiple viewing angles.

 Closer view of the arm gripper with camera facing it